 “The complementarity between the BRI and the development plans or cooperation initiatives of international and regional organizations such as the United Nations, the Association of Southeast Asian Nations, the African Union, the European Union, the Eurasian Economic Union and between the BRI and the development strategies of the participating countries has been enhanced,” he said.

 The Japanese-led Asian Development Bank, formed in the 1960s with support from the entity now known as the U.N.
-Economic Commission for Asia and the Pacific, has said that $26 trillion of investment is needed by 2030 to keep the regional economy afloat.
+Economic Commission for Asia and the Pacific, has said that US$26 trillion of investment is needed by 2030 to keep the regional economy afloat.

 But some nations have run into trouble repaying China’s loans; some high-profile projects in Malaysia, Montenegro and Sri Lanka that appear to overly benefit China have gaven rise to skepticism.
 Thailand and Malaysia reduced involvement to lower costs of projects usually overseen by Chinese state-run businesses.

 Many of the nations that are part of the Belt and Road Initiative also belong to the China-led Asian Infrastructure Investment Bank, a multilateral development bank that only began operating in 2016.
 It started with US$100 billion in capital, about half the World Bank’s resources, and was quickly seen as a potential rival to the West, despite including members such as Germany, India, Russia and Switzerland.
 It has so far invested US$7.94 billion among 39 projects, far less than the more than US$10 billion a year that was expected.

 In response to concerns about its ambitions, and to questions about whether it would uphold global standards for environmental protection and good governance, the Chinese government has promoted its infrastructure-building project as a win-win for all.